South Carolina Department of Natural Resources

 Activities / Facilities

-The Brasstown Creek Heritage Preserve bounds the Sumter National Forest, US Army Corps of Engineers property and Georgia Power property along the western border of Oconee County.
+The Brasstown Creek Heritage Preserve bounds the Sumter National Forest and US Army Corps of Engineers property property along the western border of Oconee County.
 The preserve provides habitat for several rare plant species, such as Piedmont strawberry, and an unusual plant community, the Pitch Pine Heath.
 Black bear, found throughout the South Carolina mountains, are also found on this preserve.

 The rare Pitch Pine Heath community is thought to be a fire-dependent community.
 This community occurs on dry ridgetops where the clay, sometimes sandy, soils are thin and rocky.